De Minimis Rule

 For input tax that cannot be identified as directly attributable to either taxable or exempt supplies (residual input tax), the amount that can be claimed is computed using the following apportionment formula:

-1 The value of imported services that are subject to RC and supplies of digital services made on behalf of overseas suppliers through your marketplace to non-GST registered customers in Singapore should be excluded from the numerator and denominator of the apportionment formula.
+1 The value of relevant supplies received from your supplier that are subject to customer accounting, imported services and low-value goods that are subject to reverse charge, and supplies of remote services and low-value goods made on behalf of underlying suppliers through your marketplace under the Overseas Vendor Registration regime should be excluded from the numerator and denominator of the apportionment formula.

 For more information on determining if input tax incurred is directly attributable to a supply for input tax claiming purposes, please refer to GST: Guide on Attribution of Input Tax (PDF, 367KB).